tungli/F5170-python/3_Motion/README.md

 Here we import the Python libraries we will need.

 As was mentioned before `SciPy` offers an implementation of ODE solver.
-We import the subpackage `integrate` and call it `itg`.
+We import the sub-package `integrate` and call it `itg`.

 `NumPy` is probably the most used Python library since it offers multi-dimensional arrays and functions to manipulate them, along with many useful mathematical functions.

-Finally, `matplotlib.pyplot` is a library for making ploting, here it will be used to display the trajectory.
+Finally, `matplotlib.pyplot` is a library for making plotting, here it will be used to display the trajectory.

 ```python
 def derivs(y,t,E,B,q,m):